-We have reached an exciting point in our journey – our team has been working to launch Lighthouse’s first not-for-profit children’s home, which will support up to six 12-18 year olds and is set to open in summer 2021.
-We are recruiting a diverse team of 11 Social Pedagogy Practitioners and 2 Senior Social Pedagogy Practitioners to work in the home, who have varying life experiences, skills and strengths.
+We have reached an exciting point in our journey – our team has been working to launch Lighthouse’s first not-for-profit children’s home, which will support up to six 12-18 year olds.
+In 2021, we will be recruiting a diverse team of 11 Social Pedagogy Practitioners and 2 Senior Social Pedagogy Practitioners to work in the home, who have varying life experiences, skills and strengths.

 Difference is one of our core values, and we strive to take the broadest possible view of diversity.
 We value people from all backgrounds – by this we mean ethnicity, gender, age, and any other visible or invisible quality that makes you unique.
 We welcome that every person brings their own perspective and experience to our children’s homes, to contribute to our vision.

 We hire for potential, so we encourage applications from people who feel they may not meet every aspect of the person specification.
 We welcome applications from people with lived experience of issues affecting children in care and their families.

 As a Social Pedagogy Practitioner, you will ensure that children in our home receive the best care possible and have the same opportunities as everyone else.
 You will work closely with their families to strengthen relationships and help them to achieve their potential.